zsharadze/FreeDownloaderDotNet/README.md

 # Free Downloader Dot Net

 This is small application to download files from internet.
 It supports 3 file downloads simultaneously.
+It also supports resuming stopped downloads after application restart.
 It uses SQLite local database to store information about downloaded files.
 Application requires .Net Framework 4.5 installed on client computer to work.